 CV: After spending 15 years at Leroy Martin in France, she worked at Castorama, a subsidiary of Kingfisher, for eleven years.
 She has also had roles at B&Q before joining Kingfisher as CEO in 2015.

-Style: She emphasizes the importance of disrupting your own business before a fresh-faced start-up beats you to it.
+Style: She emphasises the importance of disrupting your own business before a fresh-faced start-up beats you to it.
 Admiring of firms like Zara, Pret and Ikea, she’s unafraid to take the bold but necessary actions that will enable the business to battle today’s challenging climes.